-Now that we’ve covered the different vanilla’s (bean vs. extract), let’s dive into the vanillins.
+Now that we’ve covered the different vanilla’s (bean vs. extract), let’s dive into the vanillin.

 Despite there being so many molecules that make up the final vanilla flavour, there is one molecule which has a very large role in the vanilla flavour profile.
 This molecule is called vanillin, see a chemical drawing below.
 Even though vanillin is only a part of the complete vanilla flavour, it is a very important one.

-When vanilla extract is made, vanillin is extracted as well.
+When vanilla extract is made, vanillin is one of the many molecules extracted.
 However, vanillin can also be made without any vanilla pods coming into play.
 Several chemical processes have been developed to make this vanillin molecule in a cheaper and more efficient way than using a rare vanilla plant.

 Ethylvanillin vs. vanillin